 Since January 2017, the ad hoc WG on 2030 Agenda and GCM has focused its work stream on elaborating a draft report by the GFMD to the High-Level Political Forum (HLPF) on Sustainable Development.
 The HLPF will be organized under the auspices of ECOSOC in July 2017 with the theme, “Eradicating poverty and promoting prosperity in a changing world”.

 On 5 April 2017, both the Steering Group and the Friends of the Forum endorsed the draft GFMD Recommendations to the HLPF for submission to the office of the ECOSOC President.
 On 24 April, the document was subsequently submitted as GFMD's contribution to HLPF 2017.
-To promote GFMD’s reflections on migration-related SDGs in the 2030 Agenda, a GFMD side-event will be held on 12 or 13 July 2017 (date to be confirmed later) at the margins of the 2017 HLPF.
+To promote GFMD’s reflections on migration-related SDGs in the 2030 Agenda, a GFMD side-event was on 12 July 2017 at the margins of the 2017 HLPF.